mlr-org/mlr3pipelines/attic/caching.md

 It should be possible to enforce caching for stochastic `PipeOp`s.
 Example: I want to evaluate choices (branches) made after or before a stochastic pipeop.
          This would allow me to circumvent stochasticity.

+### User Control for caching

+This basically could be handled via `R.cache`'s functionality, but should somehow be documented.

+### Testthat

+How do we disable caching during `unit` tests.